Environmental Initiative, Environmental Studies & Environmental Policy

 Internships and Practicums | ||

 Students are encouraged to participate in at least one practicum or internship experience.
-Faculty permission and direct supervision is required for ES 393.
-Practicum course enrollments in ES 294 must be approved for credit by the Program Director.
-One course can be substituted for an elective course in one of the concentrations with the consent of the student’s advisor or the program director.
-A maximum of 8 internship or practicum credits can be counted toward the major. | ||
+Faculty permission and direct supervision is required for EVST 393.
+Practicum course enrollments in EVST 294 must be approved for credit by the Program Director.
+A maximum of 8 internship or practicum credits can be counted toward the major as electives within concentrations. | ||

 Suggested Math Courses | ||

-Basic Statistics | ||
+Basic Statistics and Data Science | ||

 or MATH 021 | Calculus I | |

-Concentrations | 26-28 | |
+Concentrations | 24-28 | |

-There are five concentrations that are wide ranging in the Environmental Studies major.
-These five programs serve a variety of different interests and possible career choices that students bring to the program.
-Each concentration has a skills, content and elective section.
-Preferably by their junior year, students will select one of these five concentrations for their major program: 1) Health, 2) Humanities, 3) Policy, Planning & Law, 4) Politics & Society, or 5) Science & Technology.
+There are four concentrations in the Environmental Studies major intended to serve a variety of different student interests and possible career choices.
+Each concentration has a skills, content, and elective sections.
+Preferably by their junior year, students will select one of the concentrations for their major program: 1) Health, 2) Policy, Planning & Law, or 3) Politics & Society.
 Many courses are found in more than one concentration, and while switching between concentrations is discouraged, it is possible if needed.
 In special cases, courses can be substituted within concentrations with the permission of the faculty advisor or program director.
-At least three ES or ES-crosslisted courses must be taking in a concentration and one of them must be a 3-4 credit course in the required content area.
-Elective courses can be from the skills, content or elective areas within a concentration. | ||
+At least three EVST courses must be taken in a concentration and and at least one required content course in a concentration must be a 3-4 credit EVST course.
+Elective courses can be from the skills, content, or elective areas within a concentration. | ||

-Total Credits | 45-47 |
+Total Credits | 43-47 |

-1 | A science course taken as a required course cannot be used to fulfill a concentration requirement. |
+A science course taken as a required course cannot be used to fulfill a concentration requirement.

-2 | Selected core courses cannot be used to fulfill concentration requirements. |
+Selected core courses cannot be used to fulfill concentration requirements.

 CONCENTRATION: HEALTH

-The Health Concentration is geared toward students who are interested in learning about the interconnections between health and environmental impacts, particularly how environmental degradation can affect all age groups, races and countries.
+The Health Concentration is geared toward students who are interested in learning about the interconnections between health and environmental impacts, particularly how environmental degradation can affect age groups, races and countries.
 It includes mitigation of environmental pollution and degradation, impacts on food resources, and the effects that natural and built environments have on people's mental and physical health.

 Required Skills Courses (choose 2) | 6-8 | |

-ES/POLS 319 | Mapping Data for Policymaking | 4 |
+EVST/POLS 319 | Mapping Data for Policymaking | 4 |

-ES/TLT 367 | Environmental Education | 3 |
+EVST/TLT 367 | Environmental Education | 3 |

 CEE 272 | Environmental Risk Assessment | 2 |

-SOAN 111 | Research Methods and Data Analysis | 4 |
+SOC 211 | Research Methods and Data Analysis | 4 |

-Required Content Courses (choose 3) 1 | 11-12 | |
+Required Content Courses (choose 2) 1 | 7-8 | |

-ES/HMS/POLS 110 | Environmental Planning for Healthy Cities | 4 |
+EVST/HMS/POLS 110 | Environmental Planning for Healthy Cities | 4 |

-ES/HMS/POLS 320 | Food Justice in Urban Environments | 4 |
+EVST/HMS/POLS 320 | Food Justice in Urban Environments | 4 |

-ES/JOUR/HMS/STS 323 | Health and Environmental Controversies | 4 |
+EVST 323 | Health and Environmental Controversies | 4 |

 EES 029 | Human Health and the Environment | 3 |